ropensci/rix/README.md

 ## Introduction

-`{rix}` is an R package that leverages Nix, a powerful package manager focusing on reproducible builds.
+`{rix}` is an R package that leverages [Nix](https://nixos.org/), a powerful package manager focusing on reproducible builds.
 With Nix, it is possible to create project-specific environments that contain a project-specific version of R and R packages (as well as other tools or languages, if needed).
 You can use `{rix}` and Nix to replace `{renv}` and Docker with one single tool.
 Nix is an incredibly useful piece of software for ensuring reproducibility of projects, in research or otherwise.
 For example, it allows you run web applications like Shiny apps or `{plumber}` APIs in a controlled environment.

 Nix has a fairly high entry cost though.
-Nix is a complex piece of software that comes with its own programming language, which also called Nix.
+Nix is a complex piece of software that comes with its own programming language, which is also called Nix.
 Its purpose is to solve a complex problem: defining instructions how to build software packages and manage configurations in declarative way.
 This makes sure that software gets installed in fully reproducible manner, on any operating system or hardware.

 `{rix}` provides functions to help you write and deploy Nix expressions (written in the Nix language).
 These expressions will be the inputs for the Nix package manager, to build sets of software packages and provide them in a reproducible development environment.
 These environments can be used for interactive data analysis, or reproduced when running pipelines in CI/CD systems.
-On the Nixpkgs collection, there are currently more than 80.000 pieces of software available through the Nix package manager.
+On the [Nixpkgs collection](https://github.com/nixos/nixpkgs), there are currently more than 80.000 pieces of software available through the Nix package manager.
 Using {rix}, you can define and build isolated R environments through Nix package manager with ease.
 Like this, environments contain R and all the required packages that you need for your project.
 You can also add any other software tool available.
 The Nix R ecosystem currently includes the entirety of CRAN and Bioconductor packages.
-Like with any other programming language and software, it is also possible to install older releases of R packages, or install packages from GitHub.
+Like with any other programming language and software, it is also possible to install older releases of R packages, or install packages from GitHub at defined states.

 The Nix package manager is extremely powerful.
 Not only does it handle all the dependencies their builds extremely well in deterministic